rasmushytt/inbank/README.md

 # How to run the project:

+I used Intellij IDEA to code this project.

 Back-end

     Install Maven and Java 20.
     Run Maven BE configuration.
-    Run the project using Spring Boot configuration.
+    Run the project using Spring Boot Start BE configuration.

     P.S Maven and Spring Boot configurations are stored as a project file.
 If they don't work, try the following:
             Right click inBankHomeTask/endPoint/InBankApiEndPoint/pom.xml and click "Add as Maven project"